 A simple example of Extension Scenario use would be to add additional product information (like color) to a Material, then extend the field to the Sales Order, and make the Extension Field appear on the Form Template output.

-For a more complex example, you could create a List-type Extension Field on the Customer Account Master Data in order to classify your customers in more detail beyond Customer Group, Industry, etc. You could extend this to the Sales Order, Outbound Delivery, Customer Invoice, Receivables Ledger, and more, then use this field in Reporting.
+For a more complex example, you could create a List-type Extension Field on the Customer Account Master Data in order to classify your customers in more detail beyond Customer Group, Industry, etc. You could extend this to the Sales Order, Outbound Delivery, Customer invoice template pdf – downloadable form, Receivables Ledger, and more, then use this field in Reporting.

 Typically, the approach of extending the field from master data to subsequent transactional data is preferred over only adding the value to the Master Data, because if the value changes over time, then the transactions will reflect what the value was when the transaction was created.
 If you only make use of Master Data in reports, then a change in the value will also alter reports that look at data prior to the change being made.